How to Beautifully Organize Home Office Supplies: 20 Tips

 Keep all tax information, including receipts, in a file folder labeled for each tax year.
 These folders can be stored in a banker’s box or file cabinet for seven years.
 After that, they can be shredded.
 (Be sure to keep at least an electronic copy of your actual tax returns forever, just in case.)
 Check out this lovely little file box, pretty enough to store on a shelf in plain sight:

-PRANDOM File Organizer Box - Set of 1 Collapsible Decorative Linen Filing Storage Hanging File Folders with Lids Office Cabinet Letter/Legal Size Grey (17x14x11.2 inch)
+Prandom File Organizer Box - Set of 1 Collapsible Decorative Linen Filing Storage Hanging File Folders with Lids Office Cabinet Letter/Legal Size Grey (17x14x11.2 inch)

 I recommend going paperless for any and all bank statements, bills, paystubs, etc. to reduce paper clutter.
 If you can’t, keep these documents for one year (or longer if you need them for tax purposes; just transfer them to the tax file folder every April) and then shred.